Greeves (motorcycles): History

 Derry Preston-Cobb was made Sales Manager for the motorcycle business and they started with three models, a scrambler, a three speed road bike and a four-speed version.
 At the 1954 Earls Court Show, they also launched the 'Fleetwing', a two-cylinder two-stroke with a 242 cc British Anzani engine developed from those used for motor boats and featuring a crankshaft with a hollow midsection that acted as a rotary inlet valve.
 With a top speed of just 61 mph, the Fleetwing continued in production until 1956 when the stock of British Anzani engines was finally exhausted.
 The Fleetwing name was brought back in 1957, however, for the Villiers engined 249 cc model.
 This was more powerful than the earlier Fleetwing and now had a more respectable top speed of 70 mph.
 Gearboxes were supplied by Albion Engineering Co. of Birmingham, later replaced by their own designs from 1964 forward.
 The lightweight high powered package made them successful in the trials market place against Triumph and BSA models.

 By 1962 there were eleven models in the Greeves range.
 The offroad motorcycles were also developed through an association with Queen's University Belfast producing the later Greeves QUB model.
 The last of the Challenger models was produced in 1968, replaced by the 250 and 380 cc Griffon motocrossers in 1969.
 The original leading link fork was no longer fitted, having been replaced by standard telescopic forks as the leading link design could not match the travel of forks.
 Also abandoned was the original cast alloy front down beam, replaced with a new frame of Reynolds 531 chrome molybdenum with a conventional down tube.

 Greeves also built a successful export business and at one time most of the motorcycles produced were going to the United States.
 Greeves became so successful in the US that they had a significant influence on the growth of the off-road biking sport and with the invention of the trail bike with their road legal off-roader, the Ranger.

+In 2025 Gary Bamford t/a Classic Bikes 1970 of Gloucester obtained the rights to the original Thundersley built Greeves from Richard Deal.
+Gary supplies spares and service to classic Greeves bikes.